X

 STRIDE OT Research Fund

-AOTF’s Standing for Research Inclusion, Diversity, and Equity (STRIDE) committee is offering $10,000 in OT research funds to occupational therapy (OT) graduate students and clinicians from underrepresented groups to address the urgent need of broadening their representation in OT research.
+The American Occupational Therapy Foundation (AOTF) Standing for Research Inclusion, Diversity, and Equity (STRIDE) committee is offering research funds to occupational therapy (OT) graduates and clinicians to address the urgent need of broadening their representation in OT research.
 This research fund will support their participation in a mentored research experience at an institution other than their own.

 Eligibility Criteria

-• Full-time Research Fund: Awardees are expected to work approximately 20 hours per week for 8 weeks.
-Stipends can be used to offset lost wages and other expenses (e.g., transportation, internet hotspot, food, and housing) for a total of $10,000.
-Receipts will be required for reimbursement of all non-stipend expenditures.
+Awardees are expected to work approximately 10 hours per week for 16 weeks.
+Stipends can be used to offset lost wages and other expenses (e.g., transportation, internet hotspot, food, and housing).
+Receipts will be required for all expenditures.

-Selected students and clinicians will be paired with mentors by the AOTF’s STRIDE committee based on their areas of interest.
+Selected graduates and clinicians will be paired with mentors identified either by the AOTF’s STRIDE sub-committee or by the applicant (and approved by the STRIDE sub-committee).

 Funding:

-The awardees will receive financial support (up to US $10,000) to enable them to meet with their mentors, participate in lab meetings, work with staff and pre- and postdoctoral students, and build critical skills through hands-on training in research methods.
+The awardees will receive financial support (up to US $10,000) to enable them to meet with their mentors, participate in lab meetings, work with staff and pre- and postdoctoral students, and build critical skills through hands-on training in research methods and processes.

 Expected Outcome: